 Introduction

 This paper explores the concept of Corporate Social Entrepreneurship (CSE) and the need for a transition to a more social, economic, and environmental ‘way of doing business’.
 According to Austin and Reficco (2009), CSE is not just another form of Corporate Social Responsibility (CSR), but a process for advancing and evolving the development of CSR.
-To achieve this transition, it is imperative to prepare future entrepreneurs and current businesseses to foster the power of entrepreneurship to address societal issues.
+To achieve this transition, it is imperative to prepare future entrepreneurs and current businesses to foster the power of entrepreneurship to address societal issues.
 Hence, the European Corporate Social Entrepreneurship Curriculum (ECSEC) developed by the EMBRACE project partnership is a step in the direction to equip the younger generation, learners in general, business people and educators to navigate through these new complex, chaotic, and uncertain organisational systems.
 EMBRACE is a three-year initiative funded within the framework of ERASMUS+, Knowledge Alliances programme.
 The project aims to promote CSE in Higher Education Institutions’ (HEI) educational programmes.
 The goal is to improve young people’s’ competences, employability and attitudes contributing to the creation of new business opportunities dealing with social change inside companies, as well as promoting collaboration among companies.
 The project’s overall objective is the establishment of a sustainable environment that facilitates the exchange, flow and co-creation of knowledge between HEIs, enterprises, organisations (public, private and third sector); resulting in the creation of new business opportunities dealing with social change, addressing the Sustainable Development Goals (SDG) within and external to organisations (for further details see http://csembrace.eu/ and EduLab).

 Corporate Social Entrepreneurship (CSE) is an emerging concept, concerning new practices.
 Therefore, inevitably there are still ambiguities and discussions regarding the meaning, relevance, and application of the concept (Couto, Parente, Cruz, Castro and Alegre, 2020).
 CSE has emerged based on the requirement for businesses to become more socially aware and committed to addressing societal needs and global Sustainable Development Goals (SDG).
 It is an evolution and the next step from Corporate Social Responsibility (CSR) (Bowen, 1953; Azevedo and Carlos, 2015).
 CSE embodies characteristics of corporate entrepreneurship - as defined by Schumpeter, Drucker and Stevenson, and the characteristics of social entrepreneurship.